-Example: The unit vectors are a Hilbert basis.
+Example: The unit vectors are a Hilbert basis of the cone \mathbb{R}^n .

-Theorem 78 Every rational polyhedral cone is generated by an integral Hilbert basis.
+Theorem 80 Every rational polyhedral cone is generated by an integral Hilbert basis.

 Proof: Let C be a rational polyhedral cone.
-C is generated by some rational vectors b_1, \ldots, b_k , and we can assume with loss of generality that these vectors are integral.
+C is generated by some rational vectors b_1, \ldots, b_k , and we can assume without loss of generality that these vectors are integral.
 Let H consist of all integral vectors in